Complete Transmission Repair Guide

 The cost of transmission repair varies widely based on a number of factors, the most important of which is the type and extent of the repairs being performed by the mechanic.

-If the transmission needs to be completely replaced or rebuilt, drivers can expect to pay several thousand dollars for parts and skilled labor.
+If the transmission needs to be completely replaced or rebuild, drivers can expect to pay several thousand dollars for parts and skilled labor.
 A few minor repairs and a fluid change will only be a couple hundred dollars.

 Cost to Repair a Transmission Fluid Leak